 Monitoring Your Devices

-• Emergencies: Any active emergencies.
+• Emergencies: Any active emergencies requiring attention.

 • Offline Devices: Devices not currently connected to the network.
 Ideally reads zero at all times.

-Click the gear icon on the far right of any device row to open its settings panel.
-This is your most comprehensive view of any individual device.
+The Device Settings Panel provides a deep view of any individual device.
+Click the gear icon on the far right of any device row to open it.
 The Device Data section shows: cellular enabled status, battery voltage, temperature, connection type, power reading, humidity percentage, online/offline state, current LED status, and last heartbeat timestamp.
-A Restart Device button is in the top right corner.
+A Restart Device button is available in the top right corner.
+The Functions section lets you adjust alert volume, sound duration, light duration, and strobe settings.
+Always click Save before closing the panel, or click Undo Changes to discard edits.

 What the Heartbeat Means